Samsung Galaxy J2 Prime

-The Samsung Galaxy J2 Prime (also known as Galaxy J2 Ace or Galaxy Grand Prime Plus) is an Android-based smartphone manufactured by Samsung Electronics.
+The Samsung Galaxy J2 Prime (also known as Galaxy J2 Ace or Galaxy Grand Prime+) is an Android-based smartphone manufactured by Samsung Electronics.
 It was unveiled and released in November 2016.

 This phone was never being sold officially in North America, Western and Central Europe, Japan, South Korea, Singapore and Australia.

 Specifications

 Hardware

 The J2 Prime is powered by a MediaTek MT6737T SoC including a quad-core 1.4 GHz ARM Cortex-A53 CPU, an ARM Mali-T720MP2 GPU and 1.5 GB RAM.
 The 8 GB internal storage can be upgraded up to 256 GB via microSD card.

 The J2 Prime features a 5-inch PLS TFT with a 540×960 px resolution.
 It has an 8 megapixel main camera with f/2.2 aperture, LED flash and autofocus.
 The front camera is a 5 MP sensor with f/2.2 aperture and LED flash.

 Software

 The Galaxy J2 Prime is shipped with Android 6.0.1 "Marshmallow" and Samsung's TouchWiz user interface.